SFDigitalServices/pts-dispatcher-microservice-py/.github/README.md

 The last step is to pull down a complete copy of the original repo:
 > $ git fetch upstream

-> $ git merge upstream/master
+> $ git merge upstream/main

 Or, an easier way:
-> $ git pull upstream master
+> $ git pull upstream main

 Now, you can work on your new repo to your hearts content.
-If any changes are made to the original repo, simply execute a `git pull upstream master` and your new repo will receive the updates that were made to the original!
+If any changes are made to the original repo, simply execute a `git pull upstream main` and your new repo will receive the updates that were made to the original!

 Psst: Don’t forget to upload the fresh copy of your new repo back up to git:

-> $ git push origin master
+> $ git push origin main

 ## Development
 Auto-reload on code changes